chirag127/engineering-notes-all-sems/allnotes/notes/2_wt/bing/Balanced/code/notes_2_wt_bing_Balanced_code_.md

+### Images in Web Page Designing

+Images are visual elements that can enhance the appearance and functionality of a web page.
+Images can be used for various purposes, such as:

+- Providing information or illustration
+- Creating interest or emotion
+- Establishing identity or branding
+- Supporting navigation or interaction
+- Enhancing accessibility or usability

+Some of the factors that affect the use of images in web page designing are:

+- Image format: The format of an image determines its quality, size, and compatibility with different browsers and devices.
+Common image formats for web pages are JPEG, PNG, GIF, SVG, and WebP.
+- Image optimization: The optimization of an image refers to the process of reducing its file size without compromising its quality or functionality.
+Image optimization can improve the loading speed, performance, and user experience of a web page.
+Some of the techniques for image optimization are compression, resizing, cropping, scaling, and lazy loading.
+- Image placement: The placement of an image refers to the position and alignment of an image on a web page.
+Image placement can affect the layout, readability, and aesthetics of a web page.
+Some of the principles for image placement are balance, contrast, proximity, and hierarchy.
+- Image accessibility: The accessibility of an image refers to the ability of an image to convey its meaning and purpose to all users, regardless of their abilities or preferences.
+Image accessibility can enhance the inclusivity, usability, and SEO of a web page.
+Some of the practices for image accessibility are adding alt text, captions, and labels, using descriptive file names, and avoiding text in images.

 ### Frames in Web Page Designing

 - Frames are a feature of HTML that allows you to control the layout of a website in the user's browser.